bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/audit_map.md

 # Project Audit Map & Architecture Reference

+## Audit Status (as of latest pass)
+- All core files from the OLD backup have been fully read, audited, and assimilated into the new system.
+- All client files are pure renderers/intent emitters (no game logic or state mutation).
+- All server logic is routed through ManagerManager (MM) for traceability and modularity.
+- The audit is up to date except for GroupManagerServer (PVP/Group logic, to be done last).

 ## Golden Rule
 > This game is one giant circulatory system, not a collection of individual files.
 Everything is connected and must function as one unit.